 Bandwidth has multiple geographically redundant signaling proxy facilities in the United States.
-Here are the specifications and details as to what you should expect:
+Please see the specifications below to know what you should expect.

-Bandwidth employs mated pairs of SBCs for signaling redundancy.
-For Inbound Calling services, please ensure that both IP addresses are configured for inbound traffic in the event that one SBC is offline.
+Bandwidth employs mated pairs of Session Border Controllers (SBCs) for signaling redundancy.
+For inbound calling services, please ensure that both IP addresses are configured for inbound traffic in the event that one SBC is offline.
 Your implementation specialist will provide these during the onboarding kick-off call or via the welcome email.